-Bplans offers more than 500 free sample business plans in a wide variety of industries.
-If you're looking for a tool to walk you through writing your own business plan step by step, we recommend LivePlan, especially if you're seeking a bank loan or outside investment and need to use an SBA-approved format.
+Choose from 500+ free sample business plans in a wide variety of industries.
+If you're looking for a tool to walk you through writing your own business plan step-by-step, we recommend LivePlan, especially if you're seeking a bank loan or outside investment and need to use an SBA-approved format.

 How do you know what elements need to be included in your business plan, especially if you've never written one before?
 Looking at examples can help you visualize what a full, traditional plan looks like, so you know what you're aiming for before you get started.

 If you’re looking for a tool that offers step-by-step plan writing guidance, we recommend LivePlan, especially if you’re writing a business plan to get a bank loan or outside investment and need a plan in an SBA-approved format.

 You don't need to find a sample business plan that's an exact fit for your business.
 Your business location, target market, and even your particular product or service may not match exactly to the plans in our gallery.
 But, you don't need an exact match for it to be helpful.
 Instead, look for a plan that's related to the type of business you're starting.